ArcanaFramework/arcana/docs/source/adding_formats.rst

         contents = (DicomFile,)

-It is a good idea to make use of class inheritance when defining related formats, for example adding a format to handle the Siemens-variant DICOM format which has '.IMA' extensions to capture the relationship between them.
+It is a good idea to make use of class inheritance when defining related formats to capture the relationship between them.
+For example, adding a format to handle the Siemens-variant DICOM format which has '.IMA' extensions.

 .. code-block:: python